Meet with Academic Advising

 Required Actions before Meeting with Academic Advising:

-The Canvas module includes important information about the Common Curriculum, Academic Advising, and registration preparation.
+The Canvas module (module 2) includes important information about the Common Curriculum, Academic Advising, and registration preparation.
 Allow at least 2 hours to complete this module.
 Taking your time with this module will set you up for success at DU!

 Start the Course on Canvas